Koredotcom/koredotai-docs/docs/platform/marketplace/en/latest/Actions/Dialogs/hubspot_LeadCapture.md

 #### Note: Please ensure you use OAuth V2, as HubSpot only supports this authorization type.

-With the ‘Lead capture’ dialog template, you can capture user fields in a conversational format and automate the creation of a lead in Hubspot.
+With the ‘Lead capture’ dialog template, you can capture user fields using a chatbot and automate the creation of a lead in Hubspot.